lukaszdk/ps2doom/README.md

 PS2Doom WIP
 ===========

-A working in progress PlayStation 2 port
+A working in progress DOOM PlayStation 2 port

 Requires PS2SDK, gsKit, SDL isjpcm for PS2 to compile.